reakjra/klaymon/README.md

 </p>

 ## What is klaymon?
-- A fun npm package to play games, send funny image/gifs and use utility commands!
+- A fun npm package to play games, have fun, and use some cool functions for Discord.js
 - You can find examples here: [Examples](https://github.com/kayedaa/klaymon/tree/master/Examples)

 ## Features
 - 🧑 Beginner friendly
 - 🎉 Easy to use
 - 🔘 Discord Buttons
-- 🤖 * ONLY *Supports Discord.js V13
+- 🤖 Supports Discord.js V13

 ## Install the package 📥
 ```sh